nuagenetworks/nuage-metroae/README.md

 ## Overview

-This set of playbooks can be used to automatically deploy VCS/VNS components with target servers of the following types:
+This set of playbooks can be used to automatically deploy and (in some cases) upgrade VCS/VNS components with target servers of the following types:

 1. el7 (CentOS, RedHat)
 1. el6 (CentOS, RedHat)